Avyiel/DarkOrbit-Login-Bot/README.md

 # Free DarkOrbit Login & Materials Bot

-Botfather.io script that logs into your accounts, and sells materials and applies Seprom.
+Botfather.io script that logs into your accounts, sells materials and applies Seprom to lasers.

 ## How to run this bot script?

 - Download the latest release and extract it